Sun Communities, Inc. Reports 2022 Second Quarter Results

 UK Operations NOI - constant currency

 The estimates and assumptions presented above represent a range of possible outcomes and may differ materially from actual results.
-These estimates include contributions from all acquisitions and capital markets activity completed through the date of this release.
+These estimates include contributions from all acquisitions and capital markets activity completed through July 25, 2022.
 These estimates exclude prospective acquisitions and capital markets activity.
 The estimates and assumptions are forward-looking based on the Company's current assessment of economic and market conditions and are subject to the other risks outlined below under the caption Cautionary Statement Regarding Forward-Looking Statements.

 EARNINGS CONFERENCE CALL